Khaled-AlAsadi/Safari-Tour/TESTING.md

 ## Bugs
 + ### Solved bugs
     - The pictures in the gallery were not centered across all  screens and needed to be fixed.
+      - Solution: I needed to add auto to the margin

     - The response page was scrollable even though it was not supposed to be.
+      - Solution: The page had more height than it was supposed to.
+I adjusted the height of the page and added to the footer margin-top:auto
     ---
 + ### Unsolved bugs
     - None.
 + ### Mistakes
+    - Bad commit message and i will do my best to improve on that

 ---